 Pandemic a 'bend' in the path, not the end: PM Modi at Bengaluru Tech Summit 2020

-Bengaluru, Nov 19: Prime Minister Narendra Modi on Thursday inaugurated Bengaluru Tech Summit 2020 and said that his government launched digital India 5 years back, which he said is no longer being seen any normal government initiative, but is now a way of life for poor and marginalised.
+Bengaluru, Nov 19: Prime Minister Narendra Modi on Thursday said the 'Digital India' mission launched by the Centre five years ago is no longer being seen as a regular government initiative and it has instead become a way of life.

-The prime minister said that using technology on such a large scale has helped the govt use the power of data analytics to ensure better service delivery and efficiency.
-He added that the covid 19 pandemic was a bend in the path, not the end.
+Inaugurating the Bengaluru Tech Summit 2020, PM Modi said the coronavirus pandemic, that has hit the world is just a 'bend' in the path, not the end.

-Addressing the gathering, the prime minister said that "Today, I am glad to say that Digital India is no longer being seen as any regular Government initiative.
-Digital India has become a way of life.
-Particularly, for the poor, marginalised and for those in Government."
+Addressing the gathering, the prime minister said that Digital India has become a way of life for poor, marginalised and for those in government.

 "Our government has successfully created a market for digital and tech solutions.
 It has made technology a key part of all schemes.
 Our governance model is 'Technology First'," he said.